resoursea/api/README.md

 - Create a hierarchy of ordinary Go *structs* and it will be mapped and routed, each *struct* will turn into a new Resource.

-- Define HTTP methods for Resources you want to be accessible to the client and these methods will be cached and routed.
+- Define HTTP methods for Resources these methods will be cached and routed.

 - Define the dependencies of each method and these dependencies will be constructed and injected whenever necessary.